What Is a Driver's Duty of Care?

 When drivers neglect their duty of care, it can become like a domino effect on the roadways.
 One sudden lapse of judgment can lead to multiple collisions in succession.
 It is important to understand that identifying responsible parties and bringing a strong claim in these cases can prove difficult without the counsel of an experienced personal injury attorney.

 Panio Law Offices in Chicago offers a wealth of experience proving negligence in automobile accident claims, thereby winning large awards for our clients.
 We work assiduously to ensure our clients' rights and win awards that cover the broad scope of damages to which they are entitled.

-Call our offices at (312) 313-0305 to speak with a personal injury attorney about your case today.
+Call our offices at (708) 928-8680 or contact us online to speak with a personal injury attorney about your case today.
 Consultation is free and we never collect a fee unless we recover damages for you.